 What is involved?
 Students will:

-- Learn about the transition from high school to College and hear from other students and Faculty about their experiences
+- Learn more about the transition from high school to College and hear from other students and Faculty about their experiences

 For more information, please visit First at Fleming found under the Transition Planning tab.

 2. Complete the Transition Module (optional for any student registering with AES)

 As a student with a disability, we encourage you to review and complete this module prior to your scheduled appointment with your disability counsellor.
 This information can help you gain a greater understanding of your unique learning profile and needs.
 Furthermore, it can help you in your appointment to implement the most appropriate accommodations.
 If you complete the module, please bring it with you to your first appointment.

 If you register with Accessible Education Services, your use of disability accommodations and services will not be identified on your official record, test results, transcript or graduation documentation.

 Counselling & Accessible Education Services Campus Contact Information:

 Call: 705-749-5530 ext 1527

 Toll-free 1-866-353-6464, ext 1527